RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a list of strings.
 It shall be a list of header files included via ``#include "..."``.

+test-suite-name
+    The attribute value shall be a string.
+It shall be the name of the test suite.

 test-target
     The attribute value shall be a string.
 It shall be the path to the generated target test suite source file.